mythaxis/mythaxis.github.io/content/issue-25/Prometheus Kidneys.md

 showAuthorFooter: true
 copyright: '© Meg Candelaria 2021 All Rights Reserved'

-description: "The editorial says it's hard to know what will get a story accepted or rejected at Mythaxis, but until recently the editor thought he had one answer at least: 'Don't send me any more clever retellings of ancient Greek Myths,' he'd say, 'I'm never going to take one of those!'
-But then Meg Candelaria came along…"
+description: "Yes, it's hard to know what will get a story accepted or rejected at Mythaxis — but until recently the editor thought he had one answer at least: 'Don't send me any more clever retellings of ancient Greek Myths,' he'd say, 'I'm never going to take one of those!'
+And then Meg Candelaria came along to make him eat those words."

 morelink: 'Opportunists dare where Eagles daily tread'